ABC of Product Design

 H for harmonious

 Harmony is the basis of everything, say great masters, and we tend to support them.
-Being understood as the orderly and pleasant organization of all the elements, harmony in design should consider plenty of factors based both on theory as well as practical research and testing.
+Being understood as the orderly and pleasant organization of all the elements, harmony in design should consider plenty of factors based on both theory and practical research and testing.
 And it is a great thing to invest your time and effort in as it then provides a high level of performance.

 Birds of Paradise Encyclopedia